BIGJRA/BIGJRA.github.io/reborn.md

     - Double Team
     - Toxic

 Time to fight Reborn's Dark type gym leader.
-Her field will boost the power of Dark Pulse and Night Slash by 1.5x, not surprising for a Reborn gym fight really.
-What is more notable is that the field boosts the defenses of Dark types by 1.5x, so what'd normally be straightforward super-effective kills on Bisharp, Tyranitar, Absol, Weavile, and Honchkrow now aren't so certain, and the latter three can even stack attack on you and hit with wide coverage.
-Not to mention the already very bulky Umbreon, who now is even more bulky and can heal 75% of its health with Moonlight and also boost its Evasion.
+Offensively, the field will boost the power of Dark Pulse and Night Slash by 1.5x.
+More notable is that the field boosts the defenses of Dark types by 1.5x, so what'd normally be straightforward super-effective kills on Bisharp, Tyranitar, Absol, Weavile, and Honchkrow now aren't so certain.
+Not to mention the effect this has on already very bulky Umbreon, who can heal 75% of its health with Moonlight and also boost its Evasion.
 Plus, they all have perfect IV's and are all EV trained, a feature we'll see sticking around with the boss fights.
-Anyways, Luna is a pretty straightforward albeit tough fight that uses offensive and defensive boosts provided by the field pretty well.
+Anyways, this is a pretty straightforward albeit tough fight that uses offensive and defensive boosts provided by the field pretty well.

 The good news is that by this point you should have lots of options to deal with the team.
-If you want to stay with the Dark Crystal Cavern field, you can use Aurora Veil without Hail or use your own Dark types to get the defense boosts.
+If you want to stay with the Dark Crystal Cavern field, you can use Aurora Veil without needing Hail, or use your own Dark types to get the defense boosts.
 Dazzling Gleam and Signal Beam get boosted on this field, effectively cancelling out the defenses boost of her team if you use these moves.
 If you can get around Honchkrow, Fighting types and Bug types with high attack can generally succeed here too in spite of the added defense.
 You can also take advantage of the fact that she has a singular special move on her entire team and bring a team with lots of Defense to go blow-for-blow.

 There are also merits to changing the field.
 For one, simply by setting sun you'll switch the field to Crystal Cavern, a field which is more neutral and lets you use Dragon type moves more effectively if you'd like.
-Alternatively you can use one of the Earthquake-esque moves to switch over to a Cave Field, allowing you to ignore their bulk and nuke the opponents with more uses of the Earthquake-esque moves and profit from boosted Rock type moves as well as boosted Hyper Voice and Boomburst.
-In either case Tyranitar will still be a menace, but past Bisharp she has no Rock-resists.
+A special shoutout goes to Nature Power which turns into Power Gem on this field, a perfect counter to Sucker Punch Honchkrow.
+Alternatively, you can use one of the Earthquake-esque moves to switch over to a Cave Field, allowing you to sidestep the enemy bulk and power up Rock moves - only Bisharp resists them.
+With the Earthquake-esque moves, boosted Rock type moves, boosted Hyper Voice and Boomburst, there are powerful options on Cave.
+In either case Tyranitar will still be a menace, but can be taken down with a strong Fighting move.

 Once you succeed, you'll get the *Eclipse Badge* which boosts our cap to Lv.
 70, coincidentally about the point where normal Pokemon games just... end.
 Plus, she'll give us *TM97 Dark Pulse*!
 Nice.